Avanade/DevOpsHOL/ui-testing/README.md

     ```
     </details>

-1. Start your website once (using IIS Express settings) by debugging it, and then stop the debugger.
+1. Start your website without debugging.
 This will ensure the website will be running in the local IIS Express instance, on the url specified in the .runsettings file.

-1. Run the UI tests you just created and make sure that it succeeds.
+1. Run the UI tests you just created in the Test Explorer and make sure that it succeeds.

+1. When the tests are completed go in the File explorer to build folder of the FunctionalTests project *(C://TRAIN/azdotraining1/app/FunctionalTests/bin/Debug/netcoreapp2.2)*.
+Here you will some screenshots that were made during the test run, which can be used as Test evidence.

 ## Configure automated UI Testing
-1. Open the app-pipeline.yml to edit your app pipeline.
+1. Open the **app** pipeline *(Azure DevOps/Pipelines/Pipelines/app)* and press on **Edit**.

+1. The automated Selenium tests will run against the public ip address of our deployed Pods.
+To assign the right ip address to the pipeline we will use variables.
+The ip addressess can be found in the PowerShell window you used in lab 1.
+Add the next two variables:
+    1. **Name:** testip **Value:** http://*\<public ip address of the test environment>*
+    1. **Name:** prodip **Value:** http://*\<public ip address of the production environment>*

+**Dont forget to press on Save!!**

-1. First the build of the Selenium project needs to be added to the **Build** stage by adding the following code above the job **Build_containers**
+1. First the build step of the Selenium project needs to be added to the **Build** stage by adding the following code above the job **Build_containers**.
+Make sure that the identation of the code is correct.
     ```
     - job: Build_functional_tests
       pool:
         vmImage: 'windows-latest'
       steps:
         - task: UseDotNet@2
           displayName: 'Use .NET Core sdk 2.2.301'
           inputs:
             packageType: 'sdk'
             version: '2.2.301'
         - task: DotNetCoreCLI@2
           displayName: 'Restore'
           inputs:
             command: 'restore'
             projects: '**/FunctionalTests.csproj'
             feedsToUse: 'select'
         - task: DotNetCoreCLI@2
           displayName: 'Publish'
           inputs:
             command: publish
             publishWebProjects: false
             projects: '**/FunctionalTests.csproj'
             arguments: '--configuration Release -o $(build.artifactstagingdirectory)/SeleniumTests'
         zipAfterPublish: false
         modifyOutputPath: false
         - task: PublishPipelineArtifact@1
           displayName: 'Publish Pipeline Artifact'
           inputs:
             targetPath: '$(Build.ArtifactStagingDirectory)'
             artifact: 'functionaltests'
             publishLocation: 'pipeline'
     ```

-1. The automated Selenium tests will run against the public ip address of our deployed Pods.
-To assign the right IP address to the pipeline we will use variables.
-Add the next two variables:
-    1. **Name:** testip **Value:** the public ip address of your test environment
-    1. **Name:** prodip **Value:** the public ip address of your production environment

-1. The next step is to add the automated Selenium tests to the Test deployment pipeline by adding the following code in stage **Release_Test** below the block **- deployment: Deploy_containers**:
+1. The next step is to add the automated Selenium tests to the Test deployment pipeline by adding the following code in stage **Release_Test** below the block **- deployment: Deploy_containers**.
+Make sure that the identation is correct.
     ```
     - deployment: Run_functional_tests
       dependsOn: "Deploy_containers"
       environment: test
       pool:
         vmImage: 'windows-latest'
       strategy:
         runOnce:
             deploy:
                 steps:
                 - task: VSTest@2
+                  displayName: Run UI Tests
                   inputs:
                   testSelector: 'testAssemblies'
                   testAssemblyVer2: |
                     **\*FunctionalTests.dll
                     !**\*TestAdapter.dll
                     !**\obj\**
                   searchFolder: '$(Pipeline.Workspace)/functionaltests/SeleniumTests'
                   overrideTestrunParameters: '-siteUrl "$(testip)"'
     ```

-1. The last step is to add the automated Selenium tests to the Production deployment pipeline by adding the following code in stage **Release_Prod** below the block **- deployment: Deploy_containers**:
+1. The last step is to add the automated Selenium tests to the Production deployment pipeline by adding the following code in stage **Release_Prod** below the block **- deployment: Deploy_containers**.
+Make sure that the identation is correct.
     ```
     - deployment: Run_functional_tests
       dependsOn: "Deploy_containers"
       environment: prod
       pool:
         vmImage: 'windows-latest'
       strategy:
         runOnce:
             deploy:
             steps:
             - task: VSTest@2
+              displayName: Run UI Tests
               inputs:
                 testSelector: 'testAssemblies'
                 testAssemblyVer2: |
                     **\*FunctionalTests.dll
                     !**\*TestAdapter.dll
                     !**\obj\**
                 searchFolder: '$(Pipeline.Workspace)/functionaltests/SeleniumTests'
                 overrideTestrunParameters: '-siteUrl "$(prodip)"'
     ```

-1. Save your pipeline and run it.
+1. Save your pipeline but don't run it yet.
+Commit the code changes you made in Visual Studio and push those.
+This will trigger the **app** pipeline.
 The Selenium will be automatically executed on the Test and Production environment.
 After the pipeline is completed you can find the test results in the tab **Tests**.

 ## Stretch goals